Passion. Excitement. Meaning. Fulfillment. Today, we are figuring out is your passion a hobby or career?

 Can my passion really become my day job?

 This is the question.
 We naturally want to resist what is not a determined, easy path.
 Start somewhere.
 Again, this comes back to all key elements that we have discussed with factors that involve your commitment level.
 Consider how you can you further develop this passion.
 Step away from the expectations of what this passion can or can’t give you and pay close attention to your time investment and your inner-awareness to levels of engagement and enjoyment this passion brings.

 My hope in sharing these stories and asking these questions is to open your awareness of living a life aligned with your passions.
 Deciding on how to navigate your career journey is a courageous feat, one that can be done with exploration!
-As you are aligning your passions, values, and purpose to your career and life, don’t forget that this is your journey.
-You can decide to be open-minded to new experiences, stay curious about exploring your interests, and take the risk that may give you further freedom, purpose and meaning.
+As you are aligning your passions to your career and life, don’t forget that this is your journey.
+You can decide to be open-minded to new experiences.
+To stay curious about exploring your interests.
+To take the risk that may give you further freedom, purpose and meaning!

 My own personal story and the story of many others is to guide to a life of joy and satisfaction.
 If that joy looks like climbing a mountain for pure excitement or accomplishment, do it!
-If this means spending your afternoons painting, or baking, do it.
-If these hobbies continue to bring you further meaning, and you can align your career to fit your work values and lifestyle, by all means, it may be time to see how this passion can become your career.
-If you do find fulfillment at work that allows you to have the time and funds for your hobbies, then, by all means, please do allow yourself to stay explorative.
-Here at Ama La Vida, it is my desire to support you in exploring your passions, gifts, values, and purpose further.
+Does this mean spending your afternoons painting, or baking?
+Do it.
+If these hobbies continue to bring you further meaning, and you can align your career to fit your work values and lifestyle, by all means!
+It may be time to see how this passion can become your career.
+Do you find fulfillment at work that allows you to have the time and funds for your hobbies?
+Then, by all means, please do allow yourself to stay explorative.
+Here at ALV, it is our desire to support you in exploring your passions, gifts, values, and purpose further.
 Book your complimentary consult with me here.

 (*Note: all names have been changed)